Getting My Start

 WRAL-TV in Raleigh, NC

-I threw everything I own into a UHaul in 2023 and headed to Raleigh to work for one of the most notorious stations in the country: WRAL-TV.
+I threw everything I own into a UHaul in 2023 and headed to Raleigh to work for one of the most well-recognized stations in the country: WRAL-TV.

 As a nightside reporter, I typically cover crime stories through an investigative lens.
 I did a series about a children’s hospital system that employees allege had misled state inspectors via fraudulent patient charts.
 I spoke with a woman who shared a heartbreaking story about being sexually assaulted by her delivery driver.
 I’ve covered hurricanes and tropical storms at the coast, school shootings, protests, and high-profile court cases.
 And of course, NC State basketball’s historic rise as ACC champions!